dododogame/dododo-wiki/beatmap-spec.md

 BLEND_MODE <blendModeName>
 ```

-This control sentence changes the blend mode of the judge line.
+This control sentence changes the blend mode of the judgement line.
 Available options for `blendModeName` are (alphabetically, case-insensitive)
 - `ADD`,
 - `ADD_NPM`,